William Primrose: Teacher

 Primrose was also a teacher during his violist career.
 He taught in many countries across the world, including the Curtis Institute of Music in Philadelphia.
 He taught at the University of Southern California from 1961 to 1965 with Jascha Heifetz.
 After teaching at USC, he moved to the Indiana University Jacobs School of Music where he remained from 1965 to 1972.
 In 1971, Primrose went to the Tokyo University of the Arts and the Toho Gakuen School of Music.
 He occasionally taught at Juilliard School, Eastman School of Music and the Sydney Conservatorium of Music, In Australia, Richard Tognetti was one of his students.
 Primrose was a guest lecturer at Brigham Young University from 1979 to 1982.

 Primrose wrote and contributed to several books on viola playing: Art and Practice of Scale Playing (1954), Technique is Memory (1960), Violin and Viola (with Yehudi Menuhin and Denis Stevens, 1976), and Playing the Viola (1988).

-Some of his notable students include Canadian violinist Albert Pratz, former principal of the Los Angeles Philharmonic Alan de Veritch, the American composer David Campbell, and Olympic Music Festival founder and violist Alan Iglitzin.
+Some of his notable students include Canadian violinist Albert Pratz, former principal of the Los Angeles Philharmonic Alan de Veritch, the American composer David Campbell, and Olympic Music Festival founder and violist Alan Iglitzin, who was a member of the Philadelphia String Quartet..

 Other notable pupils include, Martha Strongin Katz, Karen Tuttle, Joseph de Pasquale and Cynthia Phelps.